1 to 3 DPO Symptoms: What to Expect and When to Test

 Cramping at 3 DPO

 Yes, it is possible to experience cramping at 1-3 DPO, but it is mostly associated with hormonal changes after ovulation.
 Some women experience cramps during implantation, or the process of a fertilized embryo implanting in the uterine lining (a.k.a. the endometrium).
-This step is important to pregnancy because the developing fetus gets nutrients from the endometrium, but it does not occur until 6-12 DPO.

 These cramps can feel a lot like period cramps, which can be confusing.
 You might also experience some implantation bleeding or brown discharge during this time, no earlier than 10-14 DPO.